da-gohil/da-gohil/README.md

 ---

 # 👋🏻 Hello, I'm Darshan Gohil

-An achievement-oriented Full Stack Software Developer and ISTQB Certified Quality Assurance Tester with a relentless passion for innovation.
+A result-oriented Full Stack Software Developer and ISTQB Certified Quality Assurance Tester with a relentless passion for innovation.
 Currently, I'm pursuing a Master of Science in Information Systems at Northeastern University, Boston.
 My mission is to seamlessly integrate advanced software development practices with robust quality assurance methodologies to deliver high-performing, reliable, and scalable systems.

 💼 With over 2.5 years of experience in the IT industry, including roles as a Senior Software Engineer at Capgemini, India, and other companies specializing in Financial Services and IT Consulting, I am driven by ambition and curiosity.
 My focus is on aligning with organizational visions and core objectives, exploring the intersection of technology and financial management, and delivering transformative solutions, all while fostering strong work relationships across multiple business units.